Herbrand Russell, 11th Duke of Bedford: Public duty

-The Duke of Bedford held the office of Lord Lieutenant of Middlesex between 1898 and 1926, Mayor of Holborn in 1900, Aide-de-Camp to the Viceroy of India between 1885 and 1886, Military Aide-de-Camp between 1908 and 1920 to King Edward VII and King George V, and sometime Deputy Lieutenant of Bedfordshire.
+The Duke of Bedford was chairman of Bedfordshire County Council from 1895 to 1928 and was Deputy Lieutenant of Bedfordshire.
+He held the office of Lord Lieutenant of Middlesex between 1898 and 1926, and was the first Mayor of Holborn in 1900.

 He was President of the Zoological Society of London from 1899 to 1936, and was concerned with animal preservation throughout his life.
 According to Jane Goodall in her book Hope for Animals, the Duke was instrumental in saving the milu (or Père David's deer), which was already extinct by 1900 in its native China.
 He acquired the few remaining deer from European zoos and nurtured a herd of them at Woburn Abbey.
 He gifted Himalayan tahr to the New Zealand government in 1903; of the three males and three females, five survived the journey and were released near the Hermitage Hotel at Mount Cook Village.
 He sent a further shipment in 1909 of six males and two females.
 Himalayan tahr are near-threatened in their native India and Nepal, but are so numerous in New Zealand's Southern Alps that they are hunted recreationally.
 A statue of a Himalayan tahr was unveiled in May 2014 at Lake Pukaki and dedicated by Henrietta, Dowager Duchess of Bedford.

+In the 1890s he was responsible for the import of a number of North American grey squirrels which he introduced to Woburn Park.
+He also gifted many to other estates across the UK and introduced a group to Regents Park, the ancestors of the majority of squirrels in London today.
+The species proved to be highly invasive and has almost entirely wiped out the native red squirrel in most of the country.

+Bedford was also interested in horticulture, through the orchards at the Woburn estate, and along with Spencer Pickering performed early work into what would now be described as allelopathy between different plant species, the results of which can be found in academic publications.